piotrszul/GitTutorial/notes.md

-Clone the repository into another localtion
+Clone the repository into another location.

 	git clone ...
 AliceOther